score-technologies/score-predict/README.md

 ### Centralised API

 We've made the decision to initilally centralise the API which is used to fetch matches and results.
 This is to reduce the friction for our Validators.
-In the future, we would look to deentralise this.
+In the future, we would look to de-centralise this.

 ### Protocol Code Overview

 - **`scorepredict/protocol.py`**: Defines the `Prediction` class, which represents a prediction request.
-It includes fields for match ID, home team, away team, match date, deadline, and predicted winner
+It includes fields for match ID, home team, away team, match date, deadline, and predicted winner.

 ## Flow